Coming Soon

 A Saturday Night Live Standby Line How-To Guide: How to Get Tix

 Here’s the thing about doing the Standby Line: when you’re gearing up to come to a show, there’s very little certainty involved – the only thing you can control is yourself.
-That said, we’ve done the line a combined 150+ times (this page is current as of January 22nd, 2023, Season 48), so we’ve compiled some helpful tips and tricks for you to take into account as we walk you through a typical Standby Line experience.
+That said, we’ve done the line a combined 150+ times (this page is current as of April 2, 2023, Season 48), so we’ve compiled some helpful tips and tricks for you to take into account as we walk you through a typical Standby Line experience.

 To put it simply: The line is on W 49th St between 5th & 6th Avenues.
 But, it gets a little complicated after that.

-As of January, 2023, all of the following info is straight from the NBC Official website.
+As of April, 2023, all of the following info is straight from the NBC Official website.

 • There will be a virtual standby line reservation system for fans

-• If you received a reply, you MUST check in at the in-person standby line at 49 W. 49th St under the NBC Rainbow Room sign, between 6pm – 7pm EST on the following Friday evening
+• If you received a reply, you must check in at the in-person standby line at 49 W. 49th St under the NBC Rainbow Room sign, between 6pm – 7pm EST on the following Friday evening

-• You MUST bring a photo ID and proof of full COVID-19 vaccination
+• You must bring a photo ID and proof of full COVID-19 vaccination

 • If you do not have a reservation number, you CANNOT line up until after 7pm EST

-• You will line up by the number you received on your return e-mail (and if you have issues, there are NBC pages around to assist)
+• You will line up by the number you received on your return e-mail

-All guests MUST be fully vaccinated on the day they join the standby line.
+All guests must be fully vaccinated on the day they join the standby line.
 The FDA/WHO approved vaccines are: Moderna, Pfizer, AstraZeneca, Sinovac, and Johnson & Johnson.
 Failure to provide proof of compliance with these protocols will lead to dismissal from the line.

 If you have a reservation number, you must arrive between 6pm – 7pm EST.